Introducing our new conference room ideal for meetings & retreats! Click here for more info & to book today.

 Posted in Winter at Garnet Hill

-As March gets underway and the first days of spring inch closer, many people look forward to the return of their favorite warm weather activities.
+As the first days of spring inch closer, many people look forward to the return of their favorite warm weather activities.
 However, thanks to longer, sunnier days, March is actually one of the best times to hit the trails and enjoy cross-country skiing in the Adirondacks.

 Our trail system remains open until early April, so long as the weather permits, to let guests experience the benefits and fun of spring skiing and snowshoeing.

-Compared to January and February, March has more daylight hours, warmer temperatures, but still a good amount of snow for winter sports.
-This means you can still go skiing and snowshoeing but without having to face frigid conditions and bundle up with extra layers.
+Compared to January and February, March has more daylight hours and warmer temperatures, but still a good amount of snow for winter sports.
+This means you can still go skiing and snowshoeing, but without having to face frigid conditions and bundle up with extra layers.

 If you’re not a fan of the subzero days that we see in the Adirondacks during the heart of winter, then March is the perfect time for you to get outdoors and enjoy an invigorating workout.
 From start to finish, your adventure will be much more comfortable when you’re traversing the trails on a nice warm day.

 Before you go, all you need to do is dress for the early spring weather and remember to bring a pair of sunglasses and sunscreen; it will frequently be sunny out there.

 Now that you know about some of the benefits of skiing during March, the next step is planning your trip.
 Our Adirondack lodge and trail system are located at 2,000 ft. elevation, which means the snow sticks around longer and we can typically offer cross-country skiing and snowshoeing throughout the month of March (depending on the snow accumulation).

 In total, our vast trail system features approximately 55 km of cross-country ski trails and 15 km of snowshoe trails that intertwine with each other.
 There are trails for all skill levels, and our team works hard to expertly groom these ski trails daily with set tracks and skating lanes to ensure an enjoyable experience.